Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 ![](img/2023-04-30-06-50-17.png)

+In the screenshot below be sure to enter keywords on separate lines.

 ![](img/2023-04-30-06-53-22.png)

 ![](img/2023-04-30-06-42-12.png)

 ![](img/2023-04-30-06-42-31.png)

 The picture above asks you to select the recommended confidence level.
-In addition to the confidence level for each pattern (as in the screenshot above that), the recommended confidence level is the default confidence level for the rule.
-When you create a rule in a policy, e.g. a DLP policy, if you don't specify a confidence level for the rule to use, that rule will match based on the recommended confidence level.
+In addition to the confidence level for each pattern (see previous screenshot above), the sensitive information type, as a whole, must have a defined recommended confidence level.
+When you create a rule in a policy, e.g. a DLP policy, if you don't specify a confidence level for the rule to use, that rule will match based on the SIT's recommended confidence level.
 The recommended confidence level is a mandatory setting.

 ![](img/2023-04-30-06-42-48.png)